Windows Internet Access Kit

 What the Software Helps You Do

-Access your IFS Home directory on your desktop.
-Your IFS Home directory is available by double-clicking the ITS Home Directory (file transfer) icon found in the UM Internet Access Kit folder on your desktop.
+Access your AFS Home directory on your desktop.
+Your AFS Home directory is available by double-clicking the ITS Home Directory (file transfer) icon found in the UM Internet Access Kit folder on your desktop.
 You can treat the directory like any other directory or hard drive.
 Your Home directory is a secure storage space for your files that is backed up nightly.

 COLLEGE OF ENGINEERING AND SCHOOL OF : Shortcuts to these schools' home directories are also in the U-M Internet Access Kit folder.